Samillion/yagpdb-cc/README.md

 ## Modify
 Cooldown: (`$cooldown`)
-- By default it is set to 180 seconds (3 minutes), per user.
+- By default it is set to 30 seconds, per user.
 - If set to 0, there is no cooldown limit

 GIFs: (`$images`)